JuanMaLR/jackal_velodyne_vlp16_lidar_ros_nav_stack/README.md

 ```

 The simulation includes already the map of the maze and will launch Gazebo, RViz (with a predefined configuration) and many other nodes including the ROS Navigation Stack.

+If the user changes the gazebo simulated world a new map should be made.
+To do so:
+- Read simulation.launch file and toggle comments to match the mapping feature.
+- Use the interactive markers (or any other alternative like twist teleop) to move the robot and create a map of the environment (be careful of speed, if robot goes too fast the map might get distorted).
+- Once the map is completed save the map in the corresponding folder using the following commands on a new terminal: ``` rosrun map_server map_saver -f mymap ```.
+Where mymap can be any name you choose for your map.
+- Wait for map to be saved and terminate execution.
+- Restore navigation launch files in simulation.launch.

-So, using Rviz the user should first indicate the intial pose of the robot and then indicate a goal pose and the robot will start navigating autonomously.
+Once the map is ready and the simulation.launch file has been changed accordingly, running the simulation.launch file should open Rviz where the user should first indicate the intial pose of the robot and then indicate a goal pose so the robot starts navigating autonomously.

 In order to run the real robot project, execute the following launch files:
 - In jackal on-board computer (Required SSH connection):